 Recently, U-fi has partnered with Citizens Bank, and now offers the Citizen's product instead of its own.

 Rates & Terms

 U-fi offers some great rates and terms through Citizens Bank.
-U-fi offers rates from 2.38% for variable interest and 4.74% for fixed interest, and they have the longest available term lengths.
+U-fi offers rates from 2.59% for variable interest and 4.74% for fixed interest, and it has the longest available term lengths.
 Borrowers can select a term length from 5 to 25 years.
 As far as we know, U-fi is one of the only companies to offer a 25 year term length as an option.

 Differentiation in the now very competitive refinancing market isn’t easy.
 U-fi has differentiated itself from the rest of the market through unique borrower benefits.
 Unlike most lenders, U-fi offers cosigner release.
 This benefit could be very valuable for borrowers looking to gain approval with a cosigner, but who don’t want to keep a cosigner for the life of the loan.
 Moreover, U-fi offers a cash back benefits for borrowers who make their payments on-time.